-It’s that time of the year again, so what better way to beat the winter blues than to treat yourself to the stuff below.
+Whether it’s coming up to that time of the year again, or you just need a decent birthday present (for yourself maybe?), what better way to treat yourself or someone you love than to pick something from the stuff below.
 Of course, you could also buy something for the historian in your life, but who’s gonna know?

 These are the easiest things to recommend, because everyone loves a good history book, and there are so many out there!
 These are the ones I like the most: